paploe/electricity-tariffs/README.md

 │   └── elcom-numbers
 │       └── elcom-numbers.json
 │       └── # Contains a JSON file with the mapping or configuration of ELCOM numbers, which may represent different electricity providers or tariff groups.
+├── coverage-analyzer
+│   └── # Contains a simple Node.js script that analyzes how many output.json files and valid and within the elcom range.
 ├── database
 │   └── .gitkeep
 │       └── # This directory holds assets such as PDFs or intermediary data related to the scraping process.